Culbert Olson: Career

 Upon graduating at the age of 19 in 1895, Olson embarked on a career as a journalist with the Daily Ogden Standard.
-During the 1896 Presidential Election, Olson campaigned for Democratic candidate William Jennings Bryan.
+During the 1896 presidential election, Olson campaigned for Democratic candidate William Jennings Bryan.
 After the election, Olson moved briefly to Michigan, studying law at the University of Michigan, and then later to Washington, D.C., where he worked as a newspaper correspondent and secretary for the U.S. Congress.
 During his time in the capital, Olson attended law school at George Washington University, and he was admitted to the Utah Bar in 1901.

 Utah and California Legislature

 Olson moved back to Utah in 1901, settling in Salt Lake City to join a law practice.
 Building a reputation of defending trade unionists and political progressives, Olson was elected to the Utah State Senate in 1916.
 During his four years in the State Senate, Olson wrote and endorsed legislation to end child labor in the state, guarantee old age pensions, and expand government control of public utilities.

 Olson declined to run again for the State Senate in the 1920 general election.
 Instead, Olson relocated to Los Angeles, California, beginning another law practice, where he again gained a reputation of investigating corporate fraud.
 Politics never remained far.
-Olson campaigned openly for Progressive Party candidate Robert La Follette in the 1924 Elections, and for Democrat Franklin Roosevelt in the 1932 Elections.
+Olson campaigned openly for Progressive Party candidate Robert La Follette in 1924, and for Democrat Franklin Roosevelt in 1932.

 In 1934, in the middle of the Great Depression, Olson ran as a Democrat for the California State Senate, representing Los Angeles.
 During the 1934 state general elections, Olson campaigned for former Socialist Party member and Democratic nominee for governor, Upton Sinclair, participating in Sinclair's End Poverty in California campaign.
-While Sinclair lost the gubernatorial election to Republican Frank Merriam, Olson was elected to the State Senate that year.
+While Sinclair lost the gubernatorial election to Republican Frank Merriam, Olson was elected to the California State Senate that year.

-While in the California State Senate, the second state legislature he was elected to, Olson openly supported Roosevelt's New Deal policies towards the unemployed.
+While in the state Senate, the second state legislative seat to which he was elected, Olson openly supported Roosevelt's New Deal policies towards the unemployed.
 Seeing large business interests as a barrier to change, Olson wrote the Olson Oil Bill to cut down oil company monopolies in the state.

+1938 Gubernatorial Bid

-With the open support of President Roosevelt, Olson ran for governor of California in the 1938 general elections against conservative Republican and anti-labor incumbent Governor Frank Merriam.
+With the open support of President Roosevelt, Olson ran for governor of California in the 1938 election against conservative Republican and anti-labor incumbent Governor Frank Merriam.
 Merriam, known for suppressing the 1934 Longshore Strike and his conservative fiscal policies, was a highly unpopular candidate among progressives and unionists, with even conservative Republicans angered by his 1935 tax reforms.
 Merriam lost soundly to Olson.
-He was the first Democrat to win the governorship since James Budd's election in 1894, breaking the 40-year Republican dynasty over the governorship.
+He was the first Democrat to win the governorship since James Budd's election in 1894, breaking the 40-year Democrat isolation from the governorship.